jaredLunde/react-emoji-component/README.md

 ## Examples
-[Check out this example](examples/every-emoji) on your local machine and be mesmerized as every emoji known to 🙋‍♂ or 👩🏼‍💼 loads effortlessly on a single page.
+[Check out this example](examples/every-emoji) on your local machine and be mesmerized as every emoji known to man or woman loads effortlessly on a single page.

 ![react-emoji-component example gif](http://g.recordit.co/Pp8oW7eDk6.gif)